equinor/fmu-config/docs/usage.rst

 Run from RMS python
 -------------------

 The config can also be ran from inside RMS.
-In that cas you need to initiate the Class instance and run a few methods.
+In that case you need to initiate the Class instance and run a few methods.
 Here is an example:

 .. code-block:: python